-Prerequisites: COM101 and COM140 or LGS110 or LGS250 or LGS260 Terms Offered: As needed
+Prerequisites: COM101 and COM140 or LGL100 or LGL140 or LGL300

-COM385 Current Strategies in Electronic Media Programming 3
+COM385 Current Strategies in Electronic Media Programming

 This course will provide a perspective on the changing media landscape in the television and film industries.
 The emphasis in the course will focus on streaming and on-demand platforms and the impact that they have on the medium of visual communication.
 Discussions on the time-shifting of television and film programming, as well as analysis of the impact of internet technologies on the television and film industries, will be discussed at length.
 As part of this course, students will learn methods for disseminating their own media creation and effectively distribute and market their final piece based on class concepts.
-Prerequisite: COM140